fbudiman/kasa-reservation/README.md

 Lastly, cd into `client` and run the following:

 `npm run build` then `npm run start` to run the app in production mode.
 Prod mode will allow for offline support.
 Othewise, to run the app in dev mode, run `npm run dev`.
+Head over to http://localhost:3000 to start browsing the app.

 ## Notes